londek/Londek/README.md

 - 👋 Hi, I’m @Londek
-- 👀 I’m interested in programming and computer security
+- 👀 I’m interested in programming and cyber security
-- 🌱 I’m currently learning React and Electron
-- 💞️ I’m looking to collaborate on Kerbol Launcher